Crossbow-js/crossbow-sites/readme.md

 </p>

 <p align="center">
-So if you want Jekyll-style thing, minus the all the Ruby and the *slowness* you've come to correct place.
-Checkout this [2 min screencast](http://quick.as/mvrsaqz) for a preview.
+So, if you want Jekyll-style thing, minus the all the Ruby and the <em>slowness</em>, then you've come to correct place!
+<a href="http://quick.as/mvrsaqz">Checkout this 2 min screencast</a> for a preview.
 Also, there's a gif below.
 </p>

 #Crossbow [![Build Status](https://travis-ci.org/shakyShane/crossbow.js.svg?branch=master)](https://travis-ci.org/shakyShane/crossbow.js)